Menu

 From the Desk of President

-The present initiative of holding a symposium at IICT auditorium on Popular Science is a result of our resolve to launch a program in the field of science.
-This year we are organising our 12th symposium on 31st August, 2024 at IICT auditorium, Hyderabad.
+This year we are organising our symposium on 13th September, 2025 at IICT auditorium, Hyderabad.
 High school students of 8th to 12th standard attend the symposium where we create an interactive forum and platform in the hope of spreading awareness and popularising science.
-This year we have added a new dimension to the Science Symposium where we encouraged the students to submit scientific articles which have been scrutinized by the experts within our association.
-We have received good response and I am happy to mention that three articles have been selected this year.
 We hope to take this new step further in the coming years.

 Aniruddha Sengupta,